About Emmaus Evangelical Lutheran Church

 Our History

-Emmaus Evangelical Lutheran Church was founded in A.D.
-1923 on Milton Street in South Bend, Indiana.
+The congregation of Emmaus Evangelical Lutheran Church was founded in A.D.
+1923 in South Bend, Indiana.
 For over one hundred years, this congregation has been a faithful witness to the Gospel of Jesus Christ in our community.
-In 2023, we gave thanks to Almighty God as we celebrated our 100th anniversary -- a century of His gracious provision, steadfast faithfulness, and the ongoing gift of Word and Sacrament ministry in this place.
+In 2023, we gave thanks to Almighty God as we celebrated our centennial anniversary - a century of His gracious provision, steadfast faithfulness, and the ongoing gift of Word and Sacrament ministry in this place.

 From our founding to the present day, Emmaus has remained steadfast in the apostolic faith, confessing the truth of God's Word and administering the Holy Sacraments as our Lord has commanded.